Muz32/python-challenge/README.md

 -Check the colour of status bar at the bottom in VS code: If it's purple, no folder is recognized in the workspace.
 Only when it's blue does VS Code recognises an open folder or workspace.

-If you also encounter the "File Not Found Error" problem, please follow the above guide to troubleshoot the problem effectively.
+I trust the above guide wil help troubleshoot the problem effectively.